Title: Architect (Retired)

 Location: Sarasota, Florida, United States

-William Graff, Consultant, has been recognized by Marquis Who’s Who Top Executives for dedication, achievements, and leadership in architecture.
+William Graff, Architect, has been recognized by Marquis Who’s Who Top Executives for dedication, achievements, and leadership in architecture.

 For more information, please visit: